Skip to content

 • Family members often share similar trigger categories (chewing vs. breathing vs. sniffling) even when raised separately

-Some researchers have proposed an autosomal dominant inheritance model for misophonia, though this remains a hypothesis pending larger pedigree studies.
+Some researchers have proposed specific inheritance models for misophonia, but these remain hypotheses pending larger family and genetic studies.

 Shared Genetics or Shared Environment?